ByteOtter/journey/content/posts/perl/index.md

 You see, `os-autoinst-distri-opensuse` is not the only test component openQA uses.
 There is also `os-autoinst` which provides - amongst others - a lot of libraries and shared functions for openQA to work.
 Which would be fine if that was documented.
 Which it isn't.

-Which brings us down a rabid hole about modularization and consolidation but that'd go to far for now.
+Which brings us down a rabid hole about modularization and consolidation but that'd go too far for now.

 I just wanted to make you all aware of some of the weird quirks you'll fine when doing Perl.